mysociety/fixmystreet/glossary.md

   <dd>
       By default, FixMyStreet sends out <strong>surveys</strong> (also called
       <strong>questionnaires</strong>) to users four weeks after they reported a
       problem.
+The surveys encourage the users who reported each problem to indicate whether or not the problem has been fixed (if it hasn't already been marked as such).
 These surveys help you collect data on the performance of the <a href="#bodies" class="glossary">bodies</a>.
     <div class="more-info">
       <p>More information:</p>
       <ul>